Marthe Keller: Film work

-Theater work
+Theatre work

 In 2001, Keller appeared in an all-star Broadway adaptation of Abby Mann's play Judgment at Nuremberg, directed by John Tillinger, as Mrs. Bertholt, in the role played by Marlene Dietrich in the 1961 Stanley Kramer film version.
 She was nominated for a Tony Award as Best Featured Actress for this performance.

 Opera work

 In addition to her work in film and theatre, Keller has developed a career in classical music as a speaker and opera director.
 She has performed the speaking role of Joan of Arc in Arthur Honegger's oratorio Jeanne d'Arc au bûcher on several occasions, with conductors such as Seiji Ozawa and Kurt Masur.
 She has recorded the role for Deutsche Grammophon with Ozawa (DG 429 412-2).
 Keller has also recited the spoken part in Igor Stravinsky's Perséphone.
 She has performed classical music melodramas for speaker and piano in recital.
 The Swiss composer Michael Jarrell wrote the melodrama Cassandre, after Christa Wolf's novel, for Keller, who performed in the world premiere in 1994.

 Keller's first production as an opera director was Dialogues des Carmélites for Opéra national du Rhin in 1999.
 This production subsequently received a semi-staged performance in London that year.
 She has also directed Lucia di Lammermoor for Washington National Opera and for Los Angeles Opera.
 Her directorial debut at the Metropolitan Opera was in a 2004 production of Don Giovanni.